bitnami/containers/bitnami/kibana/README.md

-# Bitnami package for Kibana
+# Bitnami Secure Image for Kibana

 ## What is Kibana?